vbushan/Soccer-Data-Analysis/README.md

 In the world of sports, it is always difficult to predict the outcome of a match.
-This is more evident in an unpredictable sport like soccer where its nearly impossible to predict the outcome of a match even after the available data like team configuration, player attributes and other such features.Being soccer enthusiasts, and upstarts in Machine Learning, we would like leverage the learning methods of Machine Learning for an in-depth analysis of European Soccer data-set.
+This is more evident in an unpredictable sport like soccer where its nearly impossible to predict the outcome of a match even after the available data like team configuration, player attributes and other such features.Being soccer enthusiasts, we would like leverage the learning methods of Machine Learning for an in-depth analysis of European Soccer data.

 Data set- https://www.kaggle.com/hugomathien/soccer.